wtsi-hgi/hgi-vault/doc/design.md

 * The test suite **must** achieve:
   * 100% coverage for hot code;
   * At least 90% coverage for warm code;
-  * And average no less than 80% coverage, elsewhere.
+  * And be no less than 80% coverage, elsewhere.

 * The system's code **must** be fully type annotated and satisfy static analysis.